jyutzler/Bridge-Systems/system.md

 the defense against a strong 1NT is used.
 A double of 2♣ is the equivalent of a direct 2♣ bid in the NT system.
 ## Preemptive Bids
-Opening major suit bids at the three level and higher are preemptive and may be very weak particularly in first seat.
+Opening suit bids at the three level and higher are preemptive and may be very weak particularly in first or third seat.
 In a major they typically show seven cards.
 In a minor (particularly clubs) the rules are less strict especially in Matchpoints and/or non-vulnerable.